hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 layout: post
 ---

 Here is my <a rel="nofollow" href="#table">selection</a> of the best lightweight sleeping pads and mats which I would consider to buy in 2019 for my next hiking or backpacking trip.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 I have indicated the R-value of each sleeping pads so you can choose the one which would be most suitable for your next outdoor adventure.